Pilot fish: Description

-These observations have led to the pilot fish's distinctive markings being copied for decals supplied as shark protection for surfboards.

 Etymology and metaphors

 There are a few possible, conflicting etymologies for the term "pilot fish".
 One is that seafaring people believed that pilot fish, which would appear around the bow of their ships when they were close to land, were leading (or piloting) them back to port.
 An alternative etymology is that pilot fish were once, erroneously, thought to be piloting sharks to food, or even (as legends have it) piloting ships, whales and swimmers to safety.